 - Emory University and EIM objectives are generally aligned with the United Nations Principles for Responsible Investment.

-- In 2014, The Executive Committee of Emory University indicated that Emory may divest from companies which violate the university’s most deeply held values to separate Emory from the immoral activity of the companies in question.
+- In 2014, The Executive Committee of Emory University indicated that in extraordinary circumstances Emory may divest from companies which violate the university’s most deeply held values to separate Emory from the immoral activity of the companies in question.
 These circumstances include companies engaging in or supporting morally evil activity such as genocide, apartheid, slavery, and systematic cruelty to children.

 - EIM first shares its mission and goals with partners and engages dynamically on ESG related topics in order to ensure an alignment of interests.
 It selects external investment managers on the basis of investment ability, judgement, and alignment of interests with Emory University objectives.